llondon6/PhenomXCP/issues/0_preliminaries.md

 ## Lessons learned

+* **Collocation points** in PhenomX are somewhat more complex than those used in PhenomD.
+In particular, the location of such points depends explicitly on **fRing**.
+For now, I will proceed by modifying fRing directly, and then verifying that the modification correctly propagates to the collocation points, and that the end-waveform is sane.

 * To get PhenomX to print in debugging mode, one must compile with `PHENOMXHMDEBUG` passed at the config stage via `CFLAGS` :
 ```bash
 ./configure --prefix=${CONDA_PREFIX} --enable-swig-python\